 Whether your goal is to lose a few pounds put on over the colder months, run a marathon, or meet your lifting PB, the ethos remains the same.
 It’s less about there being a “secret to success”, or about your goal itself, and more about your attitude and the concrete steps you take to get there.

-Sam Robinson, a dedicated CrossFit champ, has shared how he’s managed to push himself further than ever through his will to work hard and do everything required to get him to where he wants to be.
+Sam Robinson, has shared how he’s managed to push himself further than ever through his will to work hard and do everything required to get him to where he wants to be.

 It’s time to look those resolutions in the eye and reach the end of the year with some serious sporting achievements…

 Clarity is the first step in realising your goals.
 You need to have a clear picture of what you want, as well as when you want to have achieved it by.
 Clearly planning out how you’re going to get yourself there, isn’t just good for working out how you’re going to get there, but also for making it seem achievable.

 Being able to visualise yourself reaching the finish line, or lifting that extra 20kg is what will keep you going on the days where you don’t want to train.
 Also, looking back at where you’ve come from is excellent motivation.

 Sam says, “If I have a bad day, I just remember why I’m doing it and accept that my numbers won’t be the best.
 I ruptured my Achilles in January, so I was training with a boot on for 5-6 months before I had to learn to walk again.
 If I’m struggling, I just think back to how much more difficult training was in those times.”